Harm Reduction

 At its essence, harm reduction is a movement that seeks to overcome the stigma and criminalization associated with drug use and instead promote the humanity and full potential of people who use drugs, which have always been diminished as morally corrupt and less than.
 Addiction is not a moral failing.

-Workit Health hosted a panel discussion about broadening perspectives on harm reduction.
-Host Olivia Pennelle, Tracey Helton, MPA, Haven Wheelock, MPH, and Elizabeth Brico, MFA come together to discuss harm reduction, how it has been framed by the recovery movement, and the broad spectrum of services that facilitate harm reduction.
+Host Olivia Pennelle, Tracey Helton, MPA, Haven Wheelock, MPH, and Elizabeth Brico, MFA came together to discuss harm reduction, how it has been framed by the recovery movement, and the broad spectrum of services that facilitate harm reduction.